MJ-ElectricLion1/MJ-ElectricLion1/README.md

-- 👋 Hi, I’m @MJ-ElectricLion1
+- 👋 Hi, I’m @MJ-NSTRUMENTALIZ3-, Electric_Lion1
-- 👀 I’m interested in creating NFTs, learning blockchain, and programing
+- 💞️ I’m looking to collaborate with projects that would like to have their NFT's instrumentalized.
-- 🌱 I’m currently learning Blender 3.12, learning to Write code, VSC
+- 👀 I’m interested in creating NFTs, and decentralized music
-- 💞️ I’m looking to collaborate on not sure, I do want to create my own project eventually, i am trying to figure out how to make a NFT generator for my Blender Objects.
-Found 1
+- 🌱 I’m currently working with an Ethereum based Web3 music project, INSTRUMENTALIZ3, and learning Blender
--   not working well i can figure out how to import all of my assets into 1 blender scene, without doing it individually.
-Any help there would be great.
-Thanks
+-  Found 1
 - 📫 How to reach me 107370877+MJ-ElectricLion1@users.noreply.github.com

 <!---